gpugrid-io/.github/profile/README.md

 Jobs (containers) can be run on GpuGrid using the [installable CLI](https://docs.gpugrid.io/cli), or installed via the [Go toolchain](https://docs.gpugrid.io/cligo).
 After setting up the necessary prerequisites, the CLI enables users to run jobs as follows:

 ``

-gpugrid run cowsay:v0.0.4 -i Message="moo"
+grid run cowsay:v0.0.4 -i Message="moo"
 ``

 The current list of modules can be found in the following repositories: